kjabr/ACL-PUB-SUB/README.md

 If you get errors that the script can't reach the Kafka server it probably means you didn't do a 'chvrf management'.
 And make sure that Guestshell can ping both servers.

+Note that you can also launch the script from the NX-OS CLI.
+Simply place the script in the /bootflash/scripts directory and use this command:

+`guestshell run chvrf managemnet /bootflash/scripts/acl_sub.py'

+That maybe ok for testing but for a real life environment you want to run the script as a process in the background all the time.
+And hence it is done from Guestshell itself as noted above.

 - On the webserver send out a notification that the file is updated:

 `./commit_ACLs.py CA_Security_ACL_list_2017`